 - The first adds wave spawns roughly 40 seconds into the encounter, so getting Primordial Wave on cooldown early and using it on the first wave is ideal.

-- During add waves only maintain Lashing Flames on the priority adds (usually Juvenile Frost Proto-Dragon), and funnel your damage into this target as it is the most dangerous due to Chilling Tantrum.
+- During add waves only maintain Lashing Flames on the priority adds - usually Juvenile Frost Proto-Dragon.
+Funnel as much damage as possible into these as Chilling Tantrum is very dangerous.

 - During these Chilling Tantrum casts, use Ancestral Guidance to assist the healers.

 - Use Capacitor Totem and Wind Shear to help lockdown the Primalist Mages.

 - Purge is an option to deal with the Cauterizing Flashflames, but this is better dealt with using AoE dispel tools.
 If your group is struggling, consider this.

 - Movement tools are at a premium here, so Wind Rush Totem, Spirit Walk and Go With the Flow are highly recommended if assigned to adds.

 - Both Thunderous Paws and Spirit Walk can break the Frozen Shroud.

 - On add waves with Drakonid Stormbringer present save Wind Shear to interrupt Static Jolt.

 - Frozen Shroud is significantly more dangerous in Mythic as it often overlaps with Empowered Greatstaff of the Broodkeeper, so taking both Thunderous Paws and Spirit Walk is recommended.